 - Exit Command Prompt.

-Enable Nagle’s Algorithm on Windows 10
+Enable Nagle’s Algorithm on Windows 11 or 10

 You don’t need to do anything to turn on Nagle’s Algorithm on Windows 10 because your Operating System has it enabled by default.
 However, there are some steps to disable it which you will learn in the next part of this article.

-Disable Nagle’s Algorithm on Windows 10
+Disable Nagle’s Algorithm on Windows 11 or 10

-Disabling Nagle’s Algorithm on Windows 10 is quite easy; you just need to change in a registry entry.
+Disabling Nagle’s Algorithm on Windows 11 or 10 is quite easy; you just need to change in a registry entry.
 But, remember that for modifying the registry, you need the IP address which you have already found out in the above part of this article.
 After that, follow the below steps –

 Step-1: In your Start Search Box, type regedit.exe and hit Enter.